Will there be an mRNA vaccine for cancer? | DW | 23.07.2021

 Vaccines for cancer caused by some viruses already exist.
 But the search for a cure for cancer is ongoing.
 Scientists are now trialling mRNA cancer vaccines.

 Before the coronavirus, most people had never heard of mRNA vaccines.
-The Pfizer-BioNTech and Moderna COVID mRNA vaccines were the first to be used in humans.
+The Pfizer-BioNTech and Moderna mRNA vaccines against COVID-19 were the first to be used in humans.

 But the technology had been in development for years ― and among the diseases it was being tested on was cancer.

-In mid-June, BioNTech announced that the first patient had been treated in its BNT111 Phase 2 cancer vaccine trial.
-The vaccine uses the same mRNA technology as the Pfizer-BioNTech mRNA vaccine.
+In mid-June, BioNTech announced that the first patient had been treated in its BNT111 phase 2 cancer vaccine trial.
+The vaccine uses the same mRNA technology as the Pfizer-BioNTech coronavirus vaccine.

 "Similar to the way an mRNA vaccine against SARS-CoV-2 works, an mRNA cancer vaccine trains your immune system to recognize a certain protein on the surface of cancer cells," said Anna Blakney, an assistant professor in the School of Biochemical Engineering at the University of British Columbia in Canada.